 For additional information pertaining to the calculations, please refer to the Course Buy-Out and Evaluation Calculation overview.

 The College of Arts and Sciences normally requires graduate courses to be bought out first, followed by undergraduate courses if multiple course buy-outs are granted in a given semester.
 In semesters in which a faculty member wishes to purchase a complete course buyout, the matter must be referred to the Dean.
-The normal expectation is that, in this circumstance, the faculty member will pay his/her complete salary for the semester from extramural sources.
+The normal expectation is that, in this circumstance, the faculty member will pay their complete salary for the semester from extramural sources.

 Long-term reduced faculty course commitments cannot be achieved through course buyouts, but can be accommodated with department and College of Arts and Sciences approval through a "leave without pay" or by the transfer of the faculty member to a research faculty position.
-Leaves without pay must be in the best interests of the institution, and can be granted for positions such as leadership of national funding agency directorates or divisions (e.g., National Science Foundation, National Institutes of Health, and other governmental agencies).
+Leaves without pay must be in the best interests of the institution and can be granted for positions such as the leadership of national funding agency directorates or divisions (e.g., National Science Foundation, National Institutes of Health, and other governmental agencies).